Jordan James (footballer, born 2004): Rennes

-Leicester City
+Loan to Leicester City

-On 1 September 2025, James joined EFL Championship club Leicester City on loan, with a €5 million option to buy.
+On 1 September 2025, James joined EFL Championship club Leicester City on loan, with a €10 million option to buy.
+James was selected as Leicester City player of the season for the 2025-26 season.

 International career

 James was eligible to represent both England, where he was born, and his father's native country of Wales.
 He came through the 2018 Cymru Cup, a training and pre-selection camp for 14-year-olds, to make his under-15 debut for Wales during the 2018–19 season.
 He played for Wales U16 in 2019–20, attended under-17 training camps in 2020–21, and made his under-18s debut against England in September 2021.

 James was called up to the England under-20 squad for matches against Poland and Germany in March 2022, and appeared in both games as a very late substitute.

 James was named in a 26-man initial squad for Wales under-21's friendly against Austria in September 2022.
 However, following an injury to Joe Allen, James was instead added to the senior Wales squad for the Nations League matches against Belgium and Poland.
 He did not play, but he and fellow uncapped player Oli Cooper were named to travel as backup to the senior Wales squad at the 2022 World Cup in Qatar in November.

 On 25 March 2023, aged 18, James made his senior international debut for Wales in stoppage time of a Euro 2024 qualifier away to Croatia, with the hosts leading 1–0.
 A minute later, fellow debutant Nathan Broadhead equalised.
 He made his first start for Wales in a friendly against South Korea on 7 September 2023 which finished goalless, and in the absence of the suspended Joe Morrell, made his first competitive start four days later in a Euro 2024 qualifier away to Latvia.
 Wales won 2–0, and according to WalesOnline, James partnered Ethan Ampadu in "an impressive deep midfield duo"; he was "so composed and mature on the ball, spreading play excellently and winning fouls to take the sting out of the game when needed."
-James scored his first goal for Wales on 15 November 2025 in the 1-0 World Cup qualifier match against Liechtenstein.
+James scored his first goal for Wales on 15 November 2025 in their 1–0 win against Liechtenstein in a 2026 World Cup qualifier.